elastx/elx-docs/content/en/docs/dbaas/getting-started/DBaaS-guides.md

 Consequently, it is important for you to establish a mechanism that actively checks the status of the individual nodes and updates your application or DNS records to point to the new primary node’s IP during such a failover event.

-##### Network Advantages on Our Platforms

-If you're utilizing floating IPs on our OpenStack or Jelastic platforms, it's important to note that all traffic between the nodes will never leave our network.
-This is advantageous for both latency and security, as the internal routing ensures fast and secure data transmission.

 ###### Your Options for Failover Solutions

 1. Load Balancer: Implementing a load balancer in front of the database cluster can automate the failover process.
 The load balancer can be configured to detect node failures and reroute traffic to a functional node accordingly.
 If your cluster is running in a primary-replica configuration, the load balancer can also be set up to direct write queries to the primary node and read queries to the replicas.